soniah/date_practice/README.md

 # Date Practice

-Parsing dates is often the programmer's equivalent of cleaning your bathroom or doing your tax return - it needs doing but you want it finished quickly and painlessly.
+Parsing dates is the programmer's equivalent of doing your taxes - it needs doing, it's fidly and easy to get wrong, and you want it done quickly and with as little pain as possible.

 Previously I'd read [package time](https://golang.org/pkg/time), got confused by the **reference time layouti** `Mon Jan 2 15:04:05 MST 2006` and fought my